|

 Michael McFadyen's Scuba Diving - Burrill Rocks Caves and Walls

-Just over four kilometres south of Ulladulla Harbour on the NSW South Coast are a group of rocks that rise up from a sandy bottom.
-Located a few hundred metres off the beach, they are called Burrill Rocks and have given their name to the small seaside village a bit further to the south.
+Just over four kilometres south of Ulladulla Harbour on the NSW South Coast is a group of rocks that rise up from a sandy bottom.
+Located a bit under a kilometre off the beach, they are called Burrill Rocks and have given their name to the small seaside village a bit further to the south.
 A favourite location for holidaying Sydney-siders, Burrill Rocks village is not real big, a bit like the ocean bound piece of land that lies off its beaches.

 |